 B. Alpha Hydroxy Acids

-Not just are they used to treat acne, alpha hydroxy acids also contribute to reduction of scars.
+Not just are they used to treat acne, alpha hydroxy acids also contribute to the reduction of scars.

 These acids help exfoliate the rough surface of the skin to improve texture and reduce the appearance of scars.
 (3)